 \subsection{Diverse Feedback and Evaluation}

-The versatility of feedback in TI, including video, audio and tactile signals, can offer extremely immersive QoE.
+The versatility of feedback, including video, audio and tactile signals, can offer extremely immersive QoE.
 However, depending on the context, different types of feedbacks may be produced and may cause different network overheads.
 Additionally, the development of effective performance metrics is also imperative.
-Unlike other systems, performance metrics of ECoTI for HDT should integrate both objective and subjective evaluations.
+Unlike other systems, performance metrics of IC-HDT-ECoTI should integrate both objective and subjective evaluations.
 On one hand, objective metrics, such as latency, jitter, throughput, reliability and motion-to-photon delay, must be precisely measured.
-On the other hand, subjective metrics, focusing on capturing the realism of haptic sensations, the vividness of VTs and motion sickness, have to be properly evaluated.
+On the other hand, subjective metrics, focusing on capturing the realism of haptic sensations, vividness of VTs and motion sickness, have to be properly evaluated.